grafana/grafonnet-lib/docs/index.md

 files under source control.

-When doing so, it is hard to maintain the same links, templates, or even annotation between graphes.
+When doing so, it is hard to maintain the same links, templates, or even annotation between graphs.
 It usually requires a lot of custom tooling to change and keep those Json files aligned.
 There are alternatives, like [grafanalib](https://github.com/weaveworks/grafanalib), that makes thing easier.
 However, as Grafonnet is using [jsonnet](http://jsonnet.org/), a superset of